joao-viterbo-vieira/AI-Freecell/README.md

 ## AI Algorithms

 Below is an overview of the algorithms tested for solving FreeCell-like problems (e.g., 12-game2.txt, 28-game3.txt, 52 cards-game4.txt).
 Each algorithm is described in terms of its core principle, performance, memory usage, and ability to reach solutions for different deck sizes.
 We also present a comparative analysis for easy and hard setups (5 easy, 4 hard) with a maximum of 500,000 states explored.
+Check `Results_Freecell_algorithms.xlsx` to review AI algorithm performance comparisons for FreeCell problems

 ### A* Algorithm